 Speak to your bank to get the most secure option you can.

 When using Outlook, Thunderbird etc ensure the SSL settings are setup in your mail program.
 If not then people could potentially access username, password and almost anything else they want.

 Your work email should be secure, but if in doubt speak with your IT or email provider.
 If it isn’t secure then keep your email program closed when on public networks.

 Use a VPN

-By following the above steps you make your device more difficult for hackers to access.
+You can never protect yourself entirely but by following the steps above, you make your device more difficult for hackers to access.
 Most hackers will bypass the protected computers and focus on those that aren’t

-If you would like to get in touch with us you can do so here or call us on 02476 102030
+If you would like to get in touch with us you can do so here or call us on 02476 102030.